|Team Member||Position||Email Address|

 |Mrs E Noakes||Science Technician|

 The APHS Science curriculum seeks to meet the aims and scope of the Key Stage 3 and Key Stage 4 National Curriculum.
-Further details of this can be found here:
+Further details of this can be found at the bottom of this page.

 The school curriculum seeks to provide outstanding personal development by supporting, promoting and instilling the values of APHS - Ambition, Pride, Happiness and Success.